BlackStone8960/movie-app/README.md

 # VANFLIX - Movie search app
-You can search movies, dramas etc. stored in OMDb API (http://www.omdbapi.com/) by title with this app.
+The application allows you to search for movies, dramas and games present in OMDb API (http://www.omdbapi.com/).

 ## Environment File Variables
 Local environment configurations can be specified by creating a .env file in the project root.